 A great warranty is one of the best perks of investing in a Trane system.
 Most Trane units come with a 10-year limited warranty, but there’s a crucial step you can’t miss: you must register your unit within 60 days of installation to activate it.
 This warranty is your safety net, covering major components and giving you confidence in your purchase.
 It’s a testament to the quality of the equipment.
 As a certified Trane Comfort Specialist, we handle all the registration details for you, so you can rest easy knowing your investment is protected from day one.

-Filter Changes and Annual Tune-Ups
+Budgeting for Filters and Annual Tune-Ups

 So, what does regular maintenance actually involve?
 Two of the most important tasks are simple: changing your air filters and getting an annual tune-up.
 Swapping out your filters every 1-3 months keeps your air clean and prevents your system from working too hard.
 The annual tune-up is a more thorough check-up where a professional will clean the coils, check refrigerant levels, and inspect all the electrical components to ensure everything is in top shape.
 An annual tune-up can significantly improve your unit’s efficiency and longevity.
 This small investment in air conditioning and heating repair and maintenance helps you avoid bigger problems down the road.

-Why Choose a Trane 3-Ton AC Unit?
+Why Choose a 3-Ton Trane AC Unit?

 When you live in Texas, your air conditioner isn’t just a luxury; it’s an essential part of your home.
 Choosing a new AC unit is a big decision, and you want to be sure you’re investing in a system that can handle the intense summer heat year after year.
 Trane has built a solid reputation for exactly that.
 With a history stretching back over a century, Trane is known for its durable, high-quality systems that deliver consistent comfort.
 While the initial cost might be higher than some other brands, a Trane unit often represents a smarter long-term investment in your home’s efficiency and your family’s comfort.
 It’s about finding the right balance between upfront price, ongoing energy savings, and the peace of mind that comes with proven reliability.